dimadolgov/DevSecOps_Bar-Ilan_University/README.md

 ## Lesson 9 - 23.01.2024

-### Git
+### Git Commands
 - `git init` - Initialize a new Git repository in the current directory
 - `git config user.name <Username>` - Configure user name for Git ONLY for current repository
-- `git config user.email <email>` - Configure email for Git ONLY for current repository
+- `git config user.email <Email>` - Configure email for Git ONLY for current repository
 - `git config --global user.name <Username>` - Configure user name for Git Globally
 - `git config --global user.email <email>` - Configure email for Git Globally
 - `git status` - Display the status of the working directory and staging area
-- `git add .` - Add changes in the working directory to the staging area
+- `git add .` - Add changes in the working directory to the staging area to all files
+- `git add <file>` - Add changes in the working directory to the staging area to specific files
 - `git rm --cached <file>` - Remove a file from the staging area while keeping it in the working directory
 - `git commit -m "Initial Commit"` - Commit the staged changes with a descriptive message
 - `git commit` - Commit the staged change using Text Editor